marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 #### Dashes and hyphens

-Use a hyphen (-) without spaces on either side to link words into single phrase, or to indicate a span or range.
+Use a hyphen (-) without spaces on either side to link words into single phrase, or for a span or range.

 * first-time visitor
 * Monday-Friday